tinocs/arcadeengine2-2023_p2_team_9/P2_Ajit_Aryan_Journal.md

 Added collision with pipe in enemy class to help goomba collision.
 Adding this to enemy super class makes collsions with other enemies more streamlined.

 **5/30/2023 - school (15min)**
 fixed mario-goomba collision to make it jump when killing goomba. going to try to make it go through after killing it.
+Pushed on 3/1/2023

+**6/1/2023 - school (90min)**
+fully made the makePipe method.
+You can feed it a height and direction and it will create a Pipe with that height and direction.
+I used an extra two variables named: h and dir.
+For directon, 1 is up, 2 is right, 3 is left.